Joan Sastre (footballer)

-Joan Sastre Vanrell (/ca/; born 30 April 1997) is a Spanish professional footballer who plays for Super League Greece club PAOK as a right back.
+Joan Sastre Vanrell (/ca/; born 30 April 1997) is a Spanish professional footballer who plays as a right-back for Cypriot First Division club APOEL.

 Career

 Mallorca

 Born in Porreres, Majorca, Balearic Islands, Sastre graduated from local RCD Mallorca's youth system, and made his senior debuts with the reserves in the 2014–15 campaign, in Segunda División B. On 10 September 2015, he made his first team debut, starting in a 2–0 home loss against Huesca, for the season's Copa del Rey.

 Ahead of the 2017–18 season, Sastre was definitely promoted to the first team by new manager Vicente Moreno, with the side now in the third level.
 He scored his first senior goal on 10 December 2017, netting the equalizer in a 1–1 away draw against CF Badalona.

 On 30 December 2017, Sastre renewed his contract with the Bermellones until 2020.
 He subsequently featured regularly as the club achieved two consecutive promotions, and further extended his deal until 2023 on 22 July 2019.

 Sastre made his La Liga debut on 17 August 2019, starting in a 2–1 home win over SD Eibar.
 He shared the starting spot with Fran Gámez during the season, as Mallorca suffered relegation.

 Sastre scored his first professional goal on 3 January 2021, netting his team's second in a 2–2 Segunda División away draw against Real Oviedo.

 After Mallorca signed Pablo Maffeo from VfB Stuttgart, Joan was no more a first team player so in the winter transfer season they decided to loan him to PAOK on a six-month contract with a buy option for the following season.